-The truth is, with their over-hyped narrow x-band RCS and LPI radar, vulnerability to long-wave VHF/UHF/L-band air defense, exotic high acquisition/operating cost, poor mission-capable rate, carriage restrictions, uneven capability, and common weapons use with 4th gen fighters so susceptible to the same countermeasure ---- stealth fighters operate more like money pits --- than any real all-around capability - regardless of national origin.
+The truth is, with historical poor BVR hit probabilities, over-hyped narrow x-band RCS and LPI radar, vulnerability to long-wave VHF/UHF/L-band air defense, exotic high acquisition/operating cost, poor mission-capable rate, carriage restrictions, small weapon magazines, uneven capability, and common weapons use with 4th gen fighters so susceptible to the same countermeasure ---- stealth fighters operate more like money pits --- than any real all-around capability - regardless of national origin.
 Maybe the Russians and Chinese can make them work?
 We're not holding our breath.
 Now the US Air Force is openly discussing developing a new F-16 like aircraft in addition to the F-16V buy.
 These were all the missions the F-35 was supposed to do.

 Eventually whatever advantages stealth enjoys will be mitigated rapidly especially once other nations start building them - which is precisely what is occurring.
 Today or in the near future stealth fighters will be resigned to behaving like non-stealth aircraft; that being having to maneuver, use ECM, use expendables, require dedicated electronic attack/suppression support, and fly high-speed nap of the earth for terrain masking.
 See here.

 Sensor design cycles will always outpace stealth airframe design cycles - so it simply makes more sense to jam enemy radar rather than to engage in the 'nail-biting' involved in trying to defy enemy radar.
 Supersonic stealth has no advantages in the infrared spectrum regardless due to the laws of thermodynamics.
 Source

 So what happens is you come full circle back to the traditional power projection airpower employment environment - regardless of stealth.
 The difference is - you squandered massive amounts of money on stealth on the way - only to end up back where you started.

 |The F-16CJ Block 50|

 Stealth should be repurposed to low-cost subsonic disposable platforms like drones, loitering munitions, and cruise missiles.
 Especially as defensive maneuvering when attacked is not recommended by Lockheed stealth designers.